williamcioffi/contactsheet_flashcards/README.md

 expects a directory called images/ with png tiff or jpeg/jpg.

-imagekey.csv should have minimum three columns filename with the name not the path of the file id name
+imagekey.csv should have minimum three columns filename (actual filename not path) id name sex

-id and name get pasted to form the label (answer)
+id, name, sex get pasted to form the label (answer)

+if you don't like this hard coded setup then just edit the first couple of linesthis is for me this isn't really for you.

 requires
 library(tiff)